cainem/messaging-thread-pool/README.md

 `messaging_thread_pool` provides a set traits and structs that allows the construction of a simple typed thread pool.

+It is useful when the type that needs to be distributed has complex state that is not send/sync.\
+If the state is send and sync then it is probably better to use a more conventional thread pool such as rayon.\
+Instances of the type are distributed across the threads of the thread pool and are tied to their allocated thread for their entire lifetime.\
+Hence instances <b>do not need to be send nor sync</b> (although the messages used to communicate with them do). \

+The library infrastructure then allows the routing of messages to specific instances based on a key.\
+Any work required to respond to a message is executed on that instances assigned thread pool thread.\
+Response messages are then routed back to the caller via the infrastructure.

+It provides simple call schematics, easy to reason about lifetimes and predictable pool behaviour. \

 The type needs to define an enum of message types and provide implementations of a few simple traits to enable it to be hosted within the thread pool.

-So, for example, a simple type such holding a collection of random numbers such as this
+So, for example, a simple type holding a collection of random numbers such as this

 ```rust
 // define what a pool item looks like